Jisc: History

 A review of JISC's work, commissioned by the Higher Education Funding Council for England under the chairmanship of Sir Alan Wilson, was published in February 2011.
 One of the principal findings of the review was that there is no comparable body to JISC within the UK, and internationally its reputation is outstanding as a strategic leader and partner.
-The Review concluded that, "JISC is an invaluable national resource which has evolved in response to increasing demands over 20 years".
+The Review concluded that "JISC is an invaluable national resource which has evolved in response to increasing demands over 20 years".
 However, the Review also recommended that, due to the breadth and complexity of JISC's activity, its structure, processes, projects, programmes and governance need to be simplified and reshaped: "[i]n an era of financial constraint, it is necessary to refocus activities around clearer priorities, and to ensure JISC operates with a sustainable financial model".

 In 2012 JISC became an independent not-for-profit charity funded mainly by the government and universities.
 At this point it renamed itself Jisc.

+A cut in funding by the Department for Education in 2018 meant that Jisc had to start charging further education colleges a subscription for services.

 In 2019 Jisc merged with Eduserv, another charity promoting IT in the public sector and in charities.
 The combined entity continues to be named Jisc, and is based at Eduserv's Bristol headquarters.

 In 2020 Jisc merged with HECSU, a careers information and advice service.

 In 2022 Jisc merged with HESA, the agency responsible for collection, analysis and dissemination of quantitative information about higher education in the United Kingdom.

+In September 2022, Jisc agreed to a closer working relationship with UCISA.

+In August 2024, Jisc announced that it would cease all activity on each of its X accounts.
+Jisc explained that the move was taken due to "recent events that are incompatible with our values as an organisation".
+Jisc announced that it would keep its profiles on X to prevent any misuse of its identity but would not post any new content after 21 August 2024.